Side Effects of Valium (Diazepam)

 • Valium at the same time as other substances.

-Because of its central nervous system depressant effects as well as its effect on several different neurotransmitter systems, common side effects of Valium use may include:
+Because of its central nervous system depressant effects, as well as its effect on several different neurotransmitter systems, common side effects of Valium or diazepam use may include:

 • Drowsiness.